Skip to content

 signature string yes Cryptographic signature over the canonical JSON of the grant payload (all fields except signature).

 anchorRef string optional Pointer to an on-chain record of the policy document.
-Format: "hcs:{topicId}:{sequenceNumber}" (Hedera HCS) or "xrpl:nft:{tokenId}" (XRPL NFToken).
-See Policy Document Anchoring section below.
+Format: "hcs:{topicId}:{sequenceNumber}" (Hedera HCS).
+The historical xrpl:nft:{tokenId} pattern is deprecated and MUST NOT be used in new deployments; use HCS (or off-chain custody) for policy hash audit and activeGrantCredentialIssuer for XRPL grant revocation.
+See Policy Document Anchoring below.

 Example